Lesson 2 Section 2

 THE ORGANIZING PRINCIPLE in our system of naming and writing numbers are the powers of 10.
 When we write '2,364' for example, we mean the sum of

 2 Thousands + 3 Hundreds + 6 Tens + 4 Ones.

 This illustrates that, starting with the Ones on the right, we have chosen the powers of 10 to be the units.
 There are 2 of that unit (Thousands), plus 3 of that unit (Hundreds), plus 6 of that one (Tens), plus 4 of those (Ones).
 When we write the number, however, we omit the names of the units and the + signs, and just write

 After the Ones on the right, each place has for its value the next power of 10.
-We call such a system positional numeration.
+We call such a system place value, or positional, numeration.

 Example 1.
 In this number,